nirgoren/Eddienput/README.md

 ## Usage:

-The most common usage scenario would be to define recordings/mixups in a recording file, load the file and play the recording.
+The most common usage scenario would be to define playbacks/mixups in a playbacks file, load the file and play it.
 You can do so by following these steps:
 1. Start Eddienput.exe with your own controller already connected (a second virtual controller should be connected as the program starts)
-2. Define recordings/mixups in a recording file (txt format) according to the syntax described below, save it and load the recording file into the program (drag and drop)
+2. Define playbacks/mixups in a playbacks file (txt format) according to the syntax described below, save it and load the playbacks file into the program (drag and drop)
 3. Now go into training mode in your game and select "controller" as the dummy action.
 If asked by the game to press start on P2 controller, press the "home" key on your keyboard to simulate pressing start on the virtual controller (required in some games)
-4. You can now press F3 on your keyboard or a mapped button on your controller to play the recording by simulating button presses on P2 controller
+4. You can now press F3 on your keyboard or a mapped button on your controller to play the playback by simulating button presses on P2 controller

-You can also share your recording files with other players in your community in order to share combos, mixups and more.
-You can find some example recording files in the recordings folder.
+You can also share your playbacks files with other players in your community in order to share combos, mixups and more.
+You can find some example playbacks files in the playbacks folder.

 ### Hotkeys: